AMD reveals Zen 2 processor architecture in bid to stay ahead of Intel

 AMD and Amazon Web Services announced today that Amazon Elastic Compute Cloud will use AMD Epyc CPUs, so customers can get access today to instances running on the AMD processors.

-The next-generation Epyc chip is code-named Rome, which will debut next year with 7-nanometer technology.
+The next-generation Epyc platform is code-named Rome, which will debut next year with 7-nanometer technology.

 Mark Papermaster, AMD chief technology officer, said AMD took a holistic design approach to creating Zen 2.